autodriving-heart/Awesome-Autonomous-Driving/README.md

 6. Object Detection in 20 Years：A Survey
 7. Object Detection in Autonomous Vehicles：Status and Open Challenges
 8. Recent Advances in Deep Learning for Object Detection
+9. Semi-Supervised Object Detection: A Survey on Progress from CNN to Transformer

 ### 14）数据增强与不均衡问题